 The following are some symptoms of a faulty fuel pump:

-If you experience a loss of power when you are driving uphill in US, County, carrying a heavy load or even while accelerating, this indicates the fuel pump is weakening because it cannot keep up with the higher demands of your vehicle.
+Loss of power under stress - If you experience a loss of power when you are driving uphill in Olmsted, County, carrying a heavy load or even while accelerating, this indicates the fuel pump is weakening because it cannot keep up with the higher demands of your vehicle.

 We at Tilson's Auto Repair in Rochester are experts in all things auto repair.
-We've been fixing cars since 1983 and our service advisor team have decades of combined experience.
-We can examine your vehicle bumper to bumper and provide a multitude of services, like Maintenance & Electrical Diagnostic, body damage repair, and tune-ups, and auto Automotive repair.
+We've been fixing cars since 1983 and our service advisor team has decades of combined experience.
+We can examine your vehicle bumper to bumper and provide a multitude of services, like Maintenance & Electrical Diagnostic and auto Automotive repair.
 Here's why we should be your local auto repair shop:

 To schedule an appointment with Tilson's Auto Repair in Rochester, give us a call at 507-282-4924 or schedule an appointment online at https://tilsonsautorepair.com/.
 Tilson's Auto Repair: Quality you Can Trust, at a Fair Price!.